Elikibs/react-budget-app/README.md

 # My Budget Planner

 ## Author
-This react web app is created by Elisha Kibet
+This react web app was created by Elisha Kibet

+## License
+Licensed by MIT and copyright reserved for Elisha Kibet

 ## Project Overview
 The My Budget Planner is a React-based application designed to assist users in managing and monitoring their budgets and expenses.
 The application offers various features to facilitate effective budget planning.